Biometris/statgenIBD/cran-comments.md

 ## Minor release

-- A bug in one of the plotting functions is fixed and dependencies on deprecated ggplot functions are removed.
+- Options for plotting inputs and outputs are extended.
+Some small bugs in the plotting functions are fixed.

 ----

 ## Test environments

-* local Windows 10 install, R 4.3.1
+* local Windows 10 install, R 4.3.2
 * winbuilder (devel)
 * macbuilder (release)
 * Ubuntu (on github actions, devel and release)